Gkolman/gkolman/README.md

 ### I'm software engineering resident at <a href="https://www.linkedin.com/school/galvanize-it/mycompany/"> Galvanize </a>.
 Openly seeking full time work

-- 🔭 Check out my portfolio on my <a href="https://www.gageguzman.com/AboutMe"> website </a>!
+- 🔭 Check out my portfolio on my <a href="https://www.gageguzman.com/AboutMe">website</a>!
 - 👯 I’m looking to collaborate with other content creators and learn from others
 - 🥅 2021 Goals: Work on some open source projects!
 - ⚡ Fun fact: I love standup comedy and cooking!